nikivanstein/naco-research-group-web/roarnet.md

 - **Date:** Tuesday, August 26, 2025
 - **Time:** 9:30 AM - 5:00 PM
-- **Location:** Conference venue, room TBA
+- **Location:** Conference venue, room BE.0.17 (turn right and walk straight ahead until you reach the room, which is located at the end of the foyer on the right.)

 The event will feature plenary and working group sessions, interactive activities, and opportunities to network with other members of the ROAR-NET COST action as well as researchers interested in its topics.
-Consider joining us a day in advance!

 - 9:30-12:00 meeting and discussion with all participants
 - 12:00-13:30 lunch break and networking
 - 13:30-17:00 WG meetings (participants can freely choose which working group meeting they want to join, and they can switch between different WGs at their convenience)

-List of participating working groups (list to be confirmed, details about the working groups are available <a href="https://roar-net.eu/wg/">here</a>.):
+List of participating working groups (details about the working groups are available <a href="https://roar-net.eu/wg/">here</a>.):

 | WG number | WG title                                   | Contact person      |
 |-----------|--------------------------------------------|---------------------|